- How do I log into my Device42 instance?

 What discovery jobs can I run from a Remote Collector / RC?

 Current releases of Device42 support ALL discovery jobs, now including WMI & Power SNMP from RC’s.
 If you are reading this, all of them!
 Setup your RC today!
+(RC will only automatically update when it coincides with an MA update)

-How do I Migrate Existing Power Appliance Jobs to a Remote Collector (RC)
+How do I Migrate Existing Power Appliance Jobs to a Remote Collector (RC)?

 Migrating jobs that were created for the original standalone power appliance is possible with existing tools.
 Simply follow the existing power job migration guide here to migrate jobs to the new RC of your choice.